Insider Selling: Slack (NYSE:WORK) CTO Sells 1,500 Shares of Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the firm’s stock in a transaction dated Wednesday, January 15th.
-The stock was sold at an average price of $22.67, for a total value of $34,005.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the firm’s stock in a transaction dated Tuesday, January 21st.
+The shares were sold at an average price of $22.42, for a total value of $33,630.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.